cyberfab007/gameprofitssweepsstakes/README.md

       bytes memory data = <some extra data>
     )

-3b) AdvancedToken contract _automatically_ notifies Raffle contract about the deposit via
+3.2 AdvancedToken contract _automatically_ notifies Raffle contract about the deposit via:

     IExtERC20Receiver(to).receiveApproval(
       address from = <raffle owner address>